“Pass the potatoes . . . and while you’re at it, where’s your will?”

 Power of attorney for healthcare.
 Also called a healthcare proxy or agent, this person has the power to make healthcare decisions if the person who is ill cannot do so.

-Will.
+Last will and testament.
 How will assets be divided after death?

 Power of attorney for finances.
 If a person can no longer handle their finances, who can make these decisions while the person is still alive?